Mental Models

 — Jakob’s Law (Jakob Nielsen)

 Mental models are important in creating user-friendly interfaces.
 Designers research users' mental models to create designs that align with their expectations and beliefs.
+Research takes various forms, such as ethnographic research through surveys or observation.
 If interfaces match users’ expectations, they do not have to learn new concepts or behaviors.
 For example, a shopping cart icon is a standard mental model for e-commerce websites.
 Skeuomorphic design elements, like virtual buttons that resemble real-world buttons, also help users.

 Mental models help people understand the world—they simplify complex concepts.
 Every individual forms their own mental model, and different people might form different models for the same interface.
 This is why we cannot rely on any one mental model to solve problems.
 Designers know this and have developed principles and methodologies like Jakob's Law and design thinking to understand their users' mental models better.